Tags – history of apple

 Apple spent time, money, and effort into creating a sense of belonging with the people.
 And they have succeeded in doing so.

 Building a brand is what takes businesses far.
-(We wrote a similar article on this, covering the Elon Musk brand).

 5. The Associated Prestige